Twitter undelivered error messages

 Status is a duplicate.

-- Explanation: This post has been declined by Twitter as you can only publish the same (or a similar) post to Twitter once every 24 hours.
+- Explanation: Twitter has declined this post as you can only publish the same (or a similar) post to Twitter once every 24 hours.

 You have already retweeted this tweet.